Module Pattern

 // Command handler methodfunc (m moduleStruct) exampleCommand(b *gotgbot.Bot, ctx *ext.Context) error { chat := ctx.EffectiveChat user := ctx.EffectiveSender.User msg := ctx.EffectiveMessage tr := i18n.MustNewTranslator(db.GetLanguage(ctx))

-// Permission checks if !chat_status.RequireGroup(b, ctx, nil, false) { return ext.EndGroups } if !chat_status.RequireUserAdmin(b, ctx, nil, user.Id, false) { return ext.EndGroups }
+// Permission checks if !chat_status.RequireGroup(b, ctx, nil) { return ext.EndGroups } if !chat_status.RequireUserAdmin(b, ctx, nil, user.Id) { return ext.EndGroups }

 return ext.EndGroups}

-// Callback handler for inline buttonsfunc (m moduleStruct) exampleCallback(b *gotgbot.Bot, ctx *ext.Context) error { query := ctx.CallbackQuery tr := i18n.MustNewTranslator(db.GetLanguage(ctx))
+// Callback handler for inline buttonsfunc (m moduleStruct) exampleCallback(b *gotgbot.Bot, ctx *ext.Context) error { query, ok := callbackQueryFromContext(ctx) if !ok { return ext.EndGroups } tr := i18n.MustNewTranslator(db.GetLanguage(ctx))

 // Handle action var responseText string switch action { case "confirm": responseText, _ = tr.GetString("example_confirmed") case "cancel": responseText, _ = tr.GetString("example_cancelled") }